 All late submissions of assignments must be discussed with the instructor prior to the due date.
+Late submissions without prior discussion with instructor will have a 10% per day penalty.
 Students may be required to provide written documentation of extenuating circumstances (e.g. statutory declaration, doctor's note, note from the University of Calgary Wellness Centre, obituary notice).
 A deferral of up to 30 days may be granted at the discretion of the Associate Dean of Undergraduate Programs with accompanying written evidence.